Last Updated on February 1, 2025

 You may choose not to receive marketing materials regarding Standard Process products by simply notifying Standard Process directly at sporders@standardprocess.com or at 800-558-8740.
 Upon receipt and processing of an “opt-out” request, Standard Process will, within a commercially reasonable amount of time, remove your information from any future unsolicited marketing communications.
 Your request not to receive marketing materials will not apply to information that you request to receive.

-If you are a California resident, please also see Appendix A titled “Privacy Information for California Residents” for further supplemental information about additional rights you may exercise.
+Please refer to Appendix A for further supplemental information about additional states rights you may exercise.

 Standard Process uses reasonable efforts to implement security measures designed to help protect against the risk of loss, misuse, and alteration of any information under Standard Process’ control.
 Nevertheless, please keep in mind that such security measures may not prevent all loss, misuse, or alteration of information on the Sites, and transmission of information over the Internet and on mobile platforms is not always secure, which means we cannot and do not guarantee the security or confidentiality of any information that you provide to us.
 Given this reality, your use of our Sites and your decision to provide personal information to us is at your own risk.
 Standard Process is not responsible for any damages or liabilities relating to any such security failures.